ASHWINISHARMABTCSAI118/HumanBodyGenerator/README.md

 How to run the project
 Before getting started, make sure you have all of these installed on your computer:

-Python 3.7 or above
+1.Python 3.7 or above

-Blender 2.9.0
+2.Blender 2.9.0

-Any IDE but PyCharm is reccomended
+3.Any IDE but PyCharm is reccomended

 Then, follow these steps:

-Clone this repository
+1.Clone this repository

-1.Open blenderinvoker.py and change the blenderPath variable with the directory where you have Blender installed
+2.Open blenderinvoker.py and change the blenderPath variable with the directory where you have Blender installed

-2.Run webserver.py
+3.Run webserver.py

-3.Open index.html and it's done!
+4.Open index.html and it's done!

 <img width="870" alt="Screenshot 2024-06-30 at 2 05 16 AM" src="https://github.com/ASHWINISHARMABTCSAI118/HumanBodyGenerator/assets/112960687/4b36e3df-7996-4112-ba47-5c819dfa744c">